 adopted in 1995 and the company's first low floor bus was acquired in

 2000, a Volvo B7TL double-decker registration X7OCT.

 Bourne to Stamford, Spalding and Peterborough, with the latter route

 important and operated nowadays at a half-hourly daytime

 vehicle was introduced to the route in 1948 and such vehicles still

 today, albeit now one person operated, the last conductress having

-Bourne to Sleaford is now
+Bourne to Sleaford became

 road).
-From 1961 to 1981 the Bourne to Sleaford route was unusual in
+From 1961 to 1980 the Bourne to Sleaford route was unusual in

 being jointly operated with Lincolnshire Road Car service 34, thought